 Adventures in Paradise, Anne Hathaway, Audrey Hepburn, Beau Rivage Lake Geneva, British Airways, Bugatti, Carey Mulligan, Colin Firth, Cornwall, Corvette, Dan Hodges, David Bowie, Elan Durham, Elan Durham europabridge Author of 'Adventures in Paradise' Hackgate screenplay comedy, Geneva, Graff Jewelers, Hackgate, Kate Hepburn, Leveson Commission, London, Michael Buble, New Statesman, Prada Sunglasses, Ray-Ban Sunglasses, Relais & Chateaux, revenge comedy, Santa Barbara, Screwball Comedies, Stella Artois, Tattinger's Champagne, Taylor Kitsch, The Beatles, The Eurythmics, The Pretenders, Tom Hooper, Valentino Couture, Van Morrison

-The role of Clive Reade, written for Colin Firth, or for someone with an equal degree of talent (Matthew MacFadyen, Rupert Penry-Jones), is a celebrity in his own right for being the third richest man the world … Elegant, attractive, smart, with those rarest of qualities: kindness and decency.
-Aurora, a Cambridge University educated reporter provides another window through which we experience Hackgate.
-Together, they conduct something like their own Leveson Inquiry, but their work is a lot more interesting, entertaining, and needless to say sexy.
+The role of Clive Reade, written with Colin Firth in mind, or for someone with an equal degree of talent (Matthew MacFadyen, Rupert Penry-Jones?) is a celebrity in his own right for being the third richest man the world … Elegant, attractive, smart, with those rarest of qualities: kindness and decency.
+Aurora, a Cambridge educated reporter provides another window through which we experience the culture of Hackgate.
+Together, they conduct something like their own Leveson Inquiry, but their work is a lot more interesting, entertaining … not to mention romantic and sexy.

 MUSIC UP —

-- Photo of Sailing Yacht: Hyperion Royal Huisman Sailing Yachts
+- Sailing Yacht: Hyperion Royal Huisman Sailing Yachts website